Michelle Obama Shares Throwback Photo Of First Family Following President Obama’s Farewell Speech

 “Thank you, inauguration day, or as I like to call it, ‘Let’s move,'” she said, using the slogan she used for her campaign to solve childhood obesity.

-Fallon had his turn again, which had him heaping praised on the first lady.
+Fallon had his turn again, which had him heaping praise on the first lady.

 “Thank you, Mrs. Obama, for being a strong, smart, independent woman, an activist, a style icon, and a great dancer, and showing us all what it would look like if Beyonce married a much nerdier Jay Z,” he said.